 How CDN Protocol Can Protect Your Website?

-While the main purpose of CDNs is to provide your web visitors fast loading time for better web experience, the nature of how they operate lends itself to being able to protect your website against DDoS attacks.
+While the main purpose of CDNs is to provide your web visitors fast loading time for a better web experience, the nature of how they operate lends itself to being able to protect your website against DDoS attacks.

-One of the qualities of CDN platforms that makes it suited for protecting your website is its massive capacity to handle traffic.
+One of the qualities of CDN platforms that makes it suited for protecting your website is its massive capacity to handle the traffic.

 Again, CDN servers are the ones who respond to requests that are geographically within their proximity.
 These servers are supported by enterprise-level infrastructures that are designed to analyze and manage high volumes of traffic.
 When a DDoS attack is launched and it is faced by a CDN server, the sheer capacity of the CDN server is able to withstand the high number of unofficial traffic launched against it.

 Of course, that is not enough.
 That is why modern CDN services employ high-level security measures to complement their high-volume traffic capacity.

 CDN Protocol — BelugaCDN Supports All 5 Major TLS Extensions